If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 People trained these cat-sized rats to identify landmines and concealed bombs in conflict zones because of their amazing sensitivities.

 Countries such as Cambodia have already used a good number of them.
-Some of them have even been trained to look for signs of tuberculosis in samples taken from hospitals.
+Some have even been trained to look for signs of tuberculosis in hospital samples.

 10. Eastern American Mole